RicardoTurco/LoginOnFlask/README.md

 # LoginOnFlask
 Login using Flask

-Here is demonstrated how to validate and login in using the flask
+Here is demonstrated how to validate and login-in using the flask framework

 ## Road Map: